-I suppose I could be (and probably will be 🙄 ) criticised in that a classic jalfrezi should have some kind of marinated meat, then usually the meat is stir fried, with onions, peppers and green chillies.
+I know that a classic jalfrezi should have some kind of marinated meat.
+Then usually the meat is stir fried, with onions, peppers and green chillies.

-In no way am I against meat, but as part of our 80/20 rule, Lynne and I try to only have red meat as a minimum once a week, sometimes less, favouring instead a diet rich in vegetables and lean meats.
+In no way am I against meat.
+But as part of our 80/20 rule, we will try to only have red meat as a minimum once a week, sometimes less, favouring instead a diet rich in vegetables and lean meats.

-In essence quite close to the Mediterranean diet, just lacking as much sun, 🙁 here in Scotland!
+In essence quite close to the Mediterranean diet.

 Subscribe to Neil’s Healthy Meals